rhysd/action-setup-vim/README.md

 lack of [this patch][vim_8_2_1119].
 Please try `macos-11` runner instead of the latest macOS runner in the case.

+**Note:** When a Windows arm64 binary is not included in the release due to some reason (e.g. build error), it falls back to x86_64 binary.
+It will be executed via x86 emulation on Arm Windows.

 ### Neovim

 `vX.Y.Z` represents a specific version such as `v0.4.3`.